Market Segmentation Trees: Numerical Experiments

 \item $K$-Means Clustering Model: Choices are simulated according to the following procedure motivated by the popular $K$-means clustering market segmentation algorithm.
 Users belong to one of $K$ market segments, where $K$ is sampled from the possible values of $\{4,5,6,7\}$.
 Each segment $k \in \{1,...,K\}$ is associated with its own MNL model as well as a ``mean context vector'' $\bar{x}_k$.
 Each observation in the dataset is simulated by (1) sampling a market segment $k$ for the user, (2) sampling the user's context ($x$) from a multivariate normal distribution with mean parameter $\bar{x}_k$, and (3) sampling the user's choice ($y$) from segment $k$'s MNL model. \end{enumerate}

-\paragraph{Experimental setup.} Using the training set observations for each of the generated datasets, CMTs are trained to depths of 0, 3, and 5, which correspond to 1, 8, and 32 leaves (i.e., market segments), respectively, and we prune the trees using the validation set observations according to the procedure described in \citet{breiman1984classification}.
-Recall that the CMT of depth 0 is equivalent to a single, context-free MNL model.
+\paragraph{Experimental setup.} Using the training set observations for each of the generated datasets, CMTs are trained to depths of 0, 3, and 5, which correspond to 1, 8, and 32 leaves (i.e., market segments), respectively, and we prune the trees using the validation set observations according to the procedure described in \citet{breiman2017classification}.
+Note that the CMT of depth 0 is equivalent to a single, context-free MNL model, i.e., without market segmentation.
 We include CMTs of different depth sizes to examine the relationship between CMT model complexity and predictive accuracy.
-We also implement a $K$-means approach (MNLKM) that uses training set observations to first perform $K$-means clustering on the contextual features ($x$) and then fit an MNL model within each cluster.
+We also implement a $K$-means approach (MNL-KM) that uses training set observations to first perform $K$-means clustering on the contextual features ($x$) and then fit an MNL model within each cluster using only the decision variables ($p$).
 This clustering method represents a typical approach for market segmentation, whereby users are segmented based on feature dissimilarity rather than differences in their choice behavior.
 The number of clusters $K$ is tuned on a grid of values $\{1,2,...,K_{max}\}$ using the validation set observations.
-For each of the CMT depths we consider, we allow MNLKM to utilize up to the same number of market segments as that CMT; for example, a CMT trained to a depth of 3 is compared against an MNLKM utilizing at most $K_{max} = 2^3 = 8$ clusters.
-For further background on $K$-means clustering methods, we refer the reader to \citet{friedman2001elements}.
+For each of the CMT depths we consider, we allow MNL-KM to utilize up to the same number of market segments as that CMT; for example, a CMT trained to a depth of 3 is compared against an MNL-KM utilizing at most $K_{max} = 2^3 = 8$ clusters.
+See \citet{friedman2001elements} for further background on $K$-means clustering.

-Predictive accuracy on the test set observations is measured using {\em mean absolute error} (MAE), which we define as follows.
-The \textit{absolute error} with respect to a single observation is defined as the average, taken over all options in the offered assortment, of absolute differences between each option's choice probability estimate and its \textit{true} choice probability specified by the ground truth model.
-Next, the mean absolute error (MAE) is defined as the average absolute error over all observations in the test set.
+Predictive accuracy on the test set observations is measured using {\em mean absolute error} (MAE), where \textit{absolute error} with respect to a single observation is defined as the average, taken over all options in the offered assortment, of absolute differences between each option's choice probability estimate and its \textit{true} choice probability specified by the ground truth model.
+To calculate MAE, we then average the absolute error over all observations in the test set.